 This section lists the different ways to set up and run Kubernetes.
 When you install Kubernetes, choose an installation type based on: ease of maintenance, security, control, available resources, and expertise required to operate and manage a cluster.

-You can deploy a Kubernetes cluster on a local machine, cloud, on-prem datacenter, or choose a managed Kubernetes cluster.
-There are also custom solutions across a wide range of cloud providers, or bare metal environments.
+If you don't want to manage a Kubernetes cluster yourself, you could pick a managed service, including certified platforms.
+There are also other standardized and custom solutions across a wide range of cloud and bare metal environments.

 If you're learning Kubernetes, use the tools supported by the Kubernetes community, or tools in the ecosystem to set up a Kubernetes cluster on a local machine.
+See Install tools.

 When evaluating a solution for a production environment, consider which aspects of operating a Kubernetes cluster (or abstractions) you want to manage yourself and which you prefer to hand off to a provider.

 For a cluster you're managing yourself, the officially supported tool for deploying Kubernetes is kubeadm.

 - Download and install tools including

 - Select a container runtime for your new cluster